iamdavidfrancis/blog.iamdavidfrancis.com/content/posts/2024/discord-bot-again.md

 ---
-title: "Creating a Discord Bot with Azure Container Apps"
+title: "Creating a Discord Bot with Azure Container Apps - Part 1"
 date: 2024-09-27T17:52:00-07:00
-publish-date: 2024-09-27T17:52:00-07:00
+publish-date: 2024-09-28T12:00:00-07:00
-draft: true
+draft: false
 categories: ["development"]
 tags: ["ts", "js", "docker", "azure", "github", "CI/CD"]
 ---

 A few years ago, I published a [post about creating a docker bot](/posts/discord-bot/).
 A lot of fun learnings went into that post, but it's been 4 years and I went down the rabbit hole of making another discord bot from scratch.
 So I figured, if it's time for a new bot, it's time for a new blog post.
+We're still leveraging the `discord.js` package, but with new ways of doing things and a new hosting model.

 This is another random ADHD project I threw together in a weekend then iterated on a little bit to make it easier to gather my thoughts.
 The upside is this time I have a mostly working GitHub repo this time.